 Achieving wideband microwave absorption properties in PVDF nanocomposite foams with an ultra-low MWCNT content by introducing a microcellular structure†

 In this study, novel poly(vinylidene fluoride) (PVDF)/multiwalled carbon nanotube (MWCNT) nanocomposite foams with various foaming degrees (void fractions) were prepared using a home-made batch foaming process.
-The effects of the foaming degree in the range of 45.7% to 84.3% on the electrical conductivity, the dielectric permittivity, and the microwave absorption properties of the nanocomposite foams were investigated in great detail.
-The electrical conductivity declined linearly with an elevated void fraction, and the PVDF/MWCNT foams with a void fraction below 50% had a higher electrical conductivity than the unfoamed PVDF/MWCNT nanocomposite’s counterpart.
+The effects of the foaming degree in the range of 45.7% to 84.3% on the electrical conductivity, the dielectric permittivity, and the microwave absorption (MA) properties of the nanocomposite foams were investigated in great detail.
+The electrical conductivity declined linearly with an elevated void fraction, and the PVDF/MWCNT foams with a void fraction below 50% showed a higher electrical conductivity than the unfoamed PVDF/MWCNT nanocomposite counterpart.
 The dielectric permittivity was also effectively tuned by the foaming degree.
-Consequently, it could adjust the impedance match to promote the microwave absorption.
-The PVDF/MWCNT’s foam with a void fraction of 69.5% (FC3) had outstanding microwave absorption properties.
-An effective bandwidth (reflection loss below −10 dB, 90% microwave attenuation) of 8.5 GHz in the measured frequency of 18–26.5 GHz was obtained.
-The minimal reflection loss of −34.1 dB could be seen with a thickness of 1.7 mm.
-The excellent microwave absorption properties of these lightweight foam absorbers with ultra-low MWCNTs in the PVDF polymer were attributed to the good impedance match, the greater interfacial polarization, the high conduction loss, and the multiple reflection and scattering mechanisms.
+Consequently, it could adjust the impedance match to promote MA.
+The PVDF/MWCNT foam with a void fraction of 69.5% (FC3) exhibited outstanding MA properties.
+An effective bandwidth (reflection loss below −10 dB, and 90% microwave attenuation) of 8.5 GHz in the measured frequency of 18–26.5 GHz was obtained.
+A minimal reflection loss (RL) of −34.1 dB could be seen with a thickness of 1.7 mm.
+The excellent MA properties of these lightweight foam absorbers with ultra-low MWCNTs in the PVDF polymer were attributed to the good impedance match, the greater interfacial polarization, the high conduction loss, and the multiple reflection and scattering mechanisms.